ddev/ddev/docs/content/users/usage/uninstall.md

 To remove the global `.ddev_mutagen_data_directory` directory: `rm -r ~/.ddev_mutagen_data_directory`.

-If you installed Docker just for DDEV and want to uninstall it with all containers and images, just uninstall it for your version of Docker.
+If you installed Docker only for DDEV and want to uninstall it with all containers and images, uninstall it for your version of Docker.

 Otherwise: